 - 2. For 7(a) only, Borrower may also use loan proceeds for: - a.
 Inventory; - b.
 Supplies; - c.
 Raw materials (including work-in-progress); - d.
-Working capital (if the Operating Company is a co-Borrower with the Eligible Passive Company, part of the loan proceeds may be applied for working capital and/or the purchase of other assets, including intangible assets, for use by the Operating Company). - e.
+Working capital to finance everyday operations and short-term operational needs. - Working capital may be used to acquire and/or use business software or cloud computing services for, for example, facilitating business operations, product or service delivery, the processing, payment, or tracking of payroll expenses, human resources, sales and billing functions, or accounting or tracking of supplies, inventory, records and expenses; - ii.
+If the Operating Company is a Co-Borrower with the Eligible Passive Company, part of the loan proceeds may be applied for working capital and/or the purchase of other assets, including intangible assets, for use by the Operating Company. - iii.
+Working capital proceeds may not be used to refinance existing debt or to finance any ineligible purpose. - e.
 Revolving lines of credit under CAPLines, SBA Express, Export Express, and the Export Working Capital Program (EWCP); - f.
-Under Export Express or EWCP: For Standby Letter of Credit when required as a bid bond, performance bond, or advance payment guarantee.
+Under CAPLines, Export Express or EWCP: For Standby Letter of Credit when required as a bid bond, performance bond, or advance payment guarantee.